And guess what? NO post-processing AT ALL was possible with slide film (which also happened to have a very narrow dynamic range...).

 ...which finally brings us to my choice of camera gear:

-Fujifilm produce relatively compact and sturdy "mirrorless" camera bodies with direct 'old school' controls, a range of high-quality fixed focal length ("prime") AF lenses, and an electronically-coupled adapter for M-mount MF lenses.
+Fujifilm produce some relatively compact and very sturdy "mirrorless" camera bodies with direct 'old school' controls and a range of high-quality fixed focal length ("prime") lenses (as well as an electronically-coupled adapter for M-mount lenses).
 Thanks to many decades of experience in producing photographic film, they also know a thing or two about how to achieve gorgeous colour and tone.

-So, all in all, this 'kit' allows me to get very pleasing out-of-camera JPEGs, without having to resort to the crutch of post processing in order to "fix" defects such as colour, tone, chromatic aberration, flare, etc.
+The following minimalist 'kit' allows me to photograph the way I like to, and get very pleasing out-of-camera JPEGs, without having to resort to the crutch of post processing in order to "fix" defects such as colour, tone, chromatic aberration, flare, etc.

 Medium tele Fujinon XF 90mm f/2 R LM WR

 Short tele (manual focus) Voigtländer Nokton 50mm f/1.1